 The Proposed Methods

-through the real-time communicative ability of Web 2.0 and tools such as‘would be f and easy to use.

-G( continues, ‘social networking tools, such as Facebook, Classroom 2.0, Ning, and Twitter, can be used to garner collective emotional support and recognition for one’s creative practices.
-We all know that teaching is hard work, and it typically happens behind closed doors.
-Such social networking services allow many-to-many broadcasting, previously only afforded to the privileged few…’ using these networks could use the social space to chat about their social and professional practices as well asBroadcasting the anecdotal evidence you are gathering from classroom teaching to a private or semi-private network can not only help teachers and connect more readily with their studentsto trouble shoot and improve it, but also can help teachers garner recognition for their good work.
-And, of course, with recognition may come more opportunities for professional development (such as grants, time off for projects, and leadership positions).However, m use, sometimes even when they post pictures or text that may be interpreted as unprofessional andthey may not treat the research seriously and may share superficially rather than becomeabout their practice.
+Social Networks have become increasingly popular in recent years through the real-time communicative ability of Web 2.0 and tools such as Facebook, Ning, Classroom 2.0 or Twitter would be familiar and easy to use.
+Teachers using these networks could use the social space to chat about their social and professional practices as well as gain support and recognition from their peers and connect more readily with their students.
+However, most teachers use these networks for personal use, sometimes even to their detriment when they post pictures or text that may be interpreted as unprofessional (Carter, Foulger and Ewback 2008) and I fear that they may not treat the research seriously and may share superficially rather than become reflexive about their practice.

 In order to effectively answer my research questions, I am considering a combination of methods including quantitative.
 Yuen (2010) did a quantitative study of teachers use and perceptions of Web 2.0 in teaching and learning and presented his findings at SITE conference 2010.
-He used a questionnaire on K-12 teachers to collect data.
-He used ‘grounded theory’ and ‘open coding system’ to ascertain the reasons behind certain answers to posed questions on the survey.
+He used a questionnaire on K-12 teachers to collect data while Wallace (2008) used a mixed method approach to his study on children’s use of the Internet.
 Due to the anticipated high numbers of teachers who may respond to an invitation to take part in this research, it may be desirable to use an approach like Friedman(2006) where an email or Web survey was used to solicit initial views and information on participants.
 Initial ideas about teachers’ familiarity with Web 2.0 tools may help to ensure that questions posted to the forum would be suited to their needs.
 Such a survey may require a quantitative approach to analysis for meaningful conclusions to be made.

 Methods of Analysis

 Research shows that content analysis is used to analyze blogs, discussion forums and online social networks.
-Ray and Hocutt (2006) also used content analysis of teacher created blogs in a qualitative study.
-Written posts and comments collected from 16 blogs were analyzed for emergent themes.
+Ray and Hocutt (2006) used content analysis of teacher created blogs in a qualitative study where written posts and comments were collected from 16 blogs and analyzed for emergent themes.
 The researchers read all written materials and noted recurring themes which were then compared to those that emerged from both the participant interviews and the electronic dialogues.
 There was strong agreement between the themes that emerged in the interviews and from the content analysis.
 Teo and Webster (2008) used content analysis of online discussion logs and used two coders to establish trustworthiness of the messages in the logs.

 Addressing Ethical issues in Internet research